EchoLeague/Echo-League-Rules/RULES.md

     2. One week break after group stages
         1. This will be used for any tiebreaker playoffs, and for organizing for playoffs
     3. Single Elimination playoffs
-        1. Will consist of 16/8/4 teams as determined on a per-divison basis, based off of the division size
+        1. Will consist of 16/8/4 teams as determined on a per-division basis, based off of the division size
 3. Each region will have 3 Divisions: An A-Tier, B-Tier, and C-Tier Division
     1. If some regions are underpopulated, we may reduce the number of tiers to help better fill divisions.
 Group sizes or team placements may also be adjusted to better serve underpopulated divisions
 4. Each division will be limited to the number of teams allowed